FlashpointProject/fpclib/doc/source/advanced.rst

 The :func:`curate()` Function
 -----------------------------

-fpclib supports using the :func:`curate()` function to curate multiple games from the same website.
+fpclib supports using the :func:`curate()` function to curate multiple games/animations from the same website.
 This function automatically creates :class:`Curation` objects with a list of urls and runs the :func:`Curation.save()` method on them.
 You can pass additional arguments to each curation through a dictionary.
 ::

     import fpclib